-We are now taking spring clothing only.
+We are now taking summer clothing only.
 We cannot accept any winter clothing as we do not have the storage space.
 Thank you in advance for your donations of men's, women's and children's clothing in good condition!

 We’re Here to Help